-Where the applicable Final Terms for a relevant Series of Soft Bullet Covered Bonds provides that such Soft Bullet Covered Bonds are subject to an Extended Final Maturity Date, such failure to pay the Final Redemption Amount by the Issuer on the Final Maturity Date of such Series shall not constitute an Event of Default but shall constitute an Issuer Event.
+Where the applicable Final Terms for a Series of Soft Bullet Covered Bonds provides that such Soft Bullet Covered Bonds are subject to an Extended Final Maturity Date, such failure to pay the Final Redemption Amount by the Issuer on the Final Maturity Date of such Series shall not constitute an Event of Default but shall (if not cured by the end of the applicable cure period) constitute an Issuer Event.

-This Condition 4.5 shall only apply to Soft Bullet Covered Bonds to which an Extended Final Maturity Date is specified in the applicable Final Terms.
+This Condition 4.5 shall only apply to Soft Bullet Covered Bonds with respect to which an Extended Final Maturity Date is specified in the applicable Final Terms.